JulienTD/Persistent-TypeScript/README.md

 ## Plugin

-You can write your own plugins to create you proper loader and saver.
+You can write your own plugins to create your proper loader and saver.
 [Example right here.](https://github.com/JulienTD/Persistent-TypeScript/tree/dev/example/)

 ## Testing